microsoft/hlsl-specs/proposals/0TBD-improved-resource-typing.md

 `offset` could instead become a byte offset, enabling resources to be packed much more tightly.

-#### Open Issue: Should there be a way to construct resource entries from integers?

-The proposed access method is that if you're passing in a resource index from outside the shader, then that should be declared as such in the shader;
-dynamic indices can be handled by specifying the base index as having an array type.
+When passing in a resource index from outside the shader, then that should generally be declared as such in the shader; dynamic indices generated inside the shader can be handled by specifying the base index as having an array type.
 For example:

 ```hlsl